Perry5596/APUSH-Notes/North America/Period 4 - America Expands West.md

 - War Hawks: Democratic-Republicans in Congress who were eager to go to war with Britain to defend American honor; led by **John C. Calhoun** and **Hery Clay**

+Effects of the war:

-The British refused to comply and the war hawks finally persuaded Madison to declare war in June 1812.
+- The British refused to comply and the war hawks finally persuaded Madison to declare war in June 1812.

-Americans sought land in Canada and to once again force the British from North America
+- Americans sought land in Canada and to once again force the British from North America

-In 1814, Napoleon had been defeated and forced into exile which allowed the British to focus on the war in America
+- In 1814, Napoleon had been defeated and forced into exile which allowed the British to focus on the war in America

-January 1815, **Andrew Jackson** led a decisive victory at the Battle of New Orleans although a peace treaty had been signed two weeks earlier
+- January 1815, **Andrew Jackson** led a decisive victory at the Battle of New Orleans although a peace treaty had been signed two weeks earlier

-**Treaty of Ghent**: Peace treaty signed on Christmas Eve 1814; neither side gained territory.
+- **Treaty of Ghent**: Peace treaty signed on Christmas Eve 1814; neither side gained territory.

+Dolley Madison saved art work when the whitehouse burned down.
+She haunts the whitehouse to this day.

+The War's Legacy

+- Although the US did not gain any of its original claims for war, there were some important lasting impacts:
+  1. US gained respect for surviving two wars agains Great Britain
+  1. US accepted that canada would remain a part of the British Empire
+  1. Final decline of the Federalist party
+  1. War hero Andrew Jackson would soon be at the forefront of politics
+  1. Rise in nationalism and a desire to expand westward

+# Nationalism & Economic Development - 1816-1848 - "An era of good feelings"

+## The Monroe Presidency

+The Era of Good Feelings

+- A victory over the British for independence followed by a percieved second victory in the War of 1812, lead to a sharp increase in nationalism
+- In the election of 1816, Monroe defeated the Federalist candidate by a landslide and by 1820, the Federalist party had dissolved.
+Leaving the country in a temporary period of one party rule.
+- Under Monroe, the US gained Spanish Florida, agreed on the Missouri Compromise, and adopted the Monroe Doctrine

+## The Rise of Nationalism

+Cultural Nationalism:

+- A new generation of young people, who considered themselves proud Americans, rather than European descendents had come of age to vote.
+They were optimistic and eager to expand westward.
+- There was an increase in patriotic art and statues depicting war heroes
+- Expanding public school systems embraced patriotic themes while teaching the nation's youth

+Economic Nationalism:

+- This era is characterized by a series of internal improvements to America's infrastructure by creating roads and canals as well as protecting American industries from European competition
+- Henry Clay's American System:

+  1. Protective tariffs:

+     a.
+To protect American industry and raise revenue

+  1. A National Bank:

+     a.
+To keep the system running smoothly

+  1. Internal Improvements

+     a.
+To promote growth in the west and south

+- President Monroe did not think the Constitution gave the federal government power to fund roads therefore the infrastructure as up to the states to fund themselves.

+## Monumental Marshall Court Cases

+All of the following cases expanded the role of the Federal Government.
+All under chief justice John Marshall

+1. Fletcher vs. Peck (1810)
+1. Martin vs. Hunter's Lease (1816)
+1. McCulloch vs. Maryland (1819)
+1. Cohens vs. Virginia (1821)
+1. Gibbons vs. Ogden (1821)

+## Westward Expansion

+Motivation:

+- Acquisition of American Indian Land

+  1. After the 1812 War, large areas of Native American land was open for settlement

+- Economic Pressures

+  1. Southern tobacco needed new fertile soil to replace the soil exhausted by years of farming

+- Improved Transportation

+  1. Settlers had easier routes west with the development of roads, canals, steamboats, and railroads.

+- Immigration

+  1. More Europeans were attracted to the American west for the prospect of cheap land